-In 1931 the NSDAP’s propaganda chief, Doctor Joseph Goebbels, wrote on the functions and purpose of propaganda within the Nazi state.
+In 1931, the NSDAP’s propaganda chief, Doctor Joseph Goebbels, wrote on the functions and purpose of propaganda within the Nazi state.
 Extract reproduced with the permission of the German Propaganda Archive.

 “No other political movement as understood the art of propaganda as well as the National Socialists.
 From its beginnings, it has put heart and soul into propaganda.
 What distinguishes it from all other political parties is the ability to see into the soul of the people and to speak the language of the man in the street.
 It uses all the means of modern technology.
 Leaflets, handbills, posters, mass demonstrations, the press, stage, film and radio – these are all tools of our propaganda.
 Whether or not they serve or harm the people depends on the use to which they are put.